nmquijada/tormes/README.md

 ## Installation

 TORMES requires several software and dependencies to work.
-We are currently working in providing TORMES as a conda environemnt that will be released very soon.
+We are currently working in providing TORMES as a conda enviroment that will be released very soon.

 <br>